Haivision/srt/docs/API.md

 The data type of the option; see above.

-4. Units
+4. **Units**

 Roughly specified unit, if the value defines things like length or time.
-It can also define more precisely, what kind of specialization can be used when the type is integer:
+It can also define more precisely what kind of specialization can be used when the type is integer:

 * enum: the possible values are defined in an enumeration type
 * flags: the integer value is a collection of bit flags

-5. Default
+5. **Default**

 The exact default value, if it can be easily specified.
-For more complicated state of the default state of particular option, it will be explained in the description (when marked by asterisk).
+For a more complicated state of the default state of a particular option, it will be explained in the description (when marked by asterisk).
 For non-settable options this field is empty.

-6. Range
+6. **Range**

 If a value of an integer type has a limited range, or only specified value allowed, it will be specified here, otherwise empty.
 A ranged value can be